 Each semester the campus showcases student research and capstone projects.
 Faculty and students from across all disciplines present their posters, papers, and art work.
 The public is always invited to hear the presentations, explore the topics, ask questions and give feedback.

-Each summer, Chancellor H. Keith Moo-Young awards three undergraduate students $3,000 each to work closely with a WSU Tri-Cities faculty member to conduct cutting-edge research.
-Daniel Cane, Eric Loeffler, and Zoe Klingle were the 2016 awardees.
+Each summer, the Chancellor awards three undergraduate students $3,000 each to work closely with a WSU Tri-Cities faculty member to conduct cutting-edge research.